Allergic Patients With Negative Allergy Test Results

 Given this information, that's why skin testing is a bit more "accurate" when it comes to determining whether a patient has allergies or not as there are more "proteins" for a given allergen like CAT being tested than the blood test like RAST/immunoCAP which STRICTLY tests for a single protein.

 OK...
 So what can be done for allergic patients with negative test results?

 Usually, patients are told to continue with allergy medications (antihistamines, steroid nasal sprays, etc) as there are no other options.
-However, in our practice we do provide other options for treatment including allergy shots/drops.
-One is a candidate for these other options if the total serum IgE level is >100 IU/ml with a good history strongly suggestive of environmental allergies.
+However, in our practice we do provide other options for treatment including multi-antigen allergy drops.
+One is a candidate for this option if the total serum IgE level is >200 IU/ml with a good history strongly suggestive of environmental allergies.

 What if a patient truly has no allergies?

 Are you using a nasal decongestant spray regularly on a daily basis like Afrin?
 If so, you may be suffering from rhinitis medicamentosa, otherwise known as afrin addiction.
 Read here to learn more about this condition and how it is treated.

 The other possibility is that you may have vasomotor rhinnitis (also known as non-allergic rhinitis) and not allergies.
 Vasomotor rhinnitis causes many of the same sort of symptoms as allergies, but is due to pollen and other "allergic" substances acting more as physical irritants rather than an immune response which is what allergies are caused by.
 If that is the case, medications such as patanse, astelin, and atrovent nasal sprays work the best along with saline flushes (video).
 Ponaris as well as Sinus Plumber (which uses capsaicin) have also been found to be helpful.

 Another possiblity in up to 40% of patients with normal allergy test results is a condition called "Local Allergic Rhinitis."
 Read more about this condition here.